mdn/content/files/en-us/web/api/webcodecs_api/index.md

 ### Processing Model

 The WebCodecs API uses an asynchronous [processing model](https://w3c.github.io/webcodecs/#codec-processing-model-section).
 Each instance of an encoder or decoder maintains an internal, independent processing queue.
-When queueing substantial amount of work, it's important to keep this model in mind.
+When queueing a substantial amount of work, it's important to keep this model in mind.

 Methods named `configure()`, `encode()`, `decode()`, and `flush()` operate asynchronously by appending control messages